Photo above from Flickr, by 7beachbum. No edits made.

 Photo from Wikimedia, Creative Commons, by NAC.
 No edits made.

-Routes 1 and 6 have more journeys than other routes, on a normal weekday those buses depart every 10 minutes during peak times, every 15 minutes the rest of the day and every half hour in the evening.
+Route 1 and Route 6 have more journeys than other routes.
+On a normal weekday, those buses depart every 10 minutes during peak times, every 15 minutes the rest of the day, and every half hour in the evening.

 Where Can I Get the Bus in Reykjavik?